 The sergeant was horrified at this breach of battlefield honour, and shouted out hurriedly "Don't pike him, Tell!"

-A cryptic turnout People have been asking for explanations of some cryptic clues I have been putting onto Facebook and Twitter.
+People have been asking for explanations of some cryptic clues I have been putting onto Facebook and Twitter.

 The general principle of cryptic crosswords Each clue1 divides into two parts: there is a straight definition of the answer, and some cryptic word play that indicates the exact wording, generally by treating it as a collection of letters to be manipulated.